-I like conservative theologian Wayne Grudem’s working definition of sin: “Sin is any failure to conform to the moral law of God in act, attitude or nature.”1 The Sermon on the Mount repeatedly makes it clear that sin is more than outward conformity to God’s moral standards; it involves one’s attitudes as well.
+I like conservative theologian Wayne Grudem’s working definition of sin: “Sin is any failure to conform to the moral law of God in act, attitude, or nature.”1 The Sermon on the Mount repeatedly makes it clear that sin is more than outward conformity to God’s moral standards; it involves attitudes as well.
 For instance, in Matthew 5:22 anger is deemed sinful; so is lust (Matthew 5:28).
-Additionally, in that we were by nature children of wrath (Ephesians 2:3), God imputes a new nature into the believer at the time of salvation and expects him or her to live according to his or her new nature (cf. 2 Corinthians.
-5:17; 2 Peter 1:4).
+Additionally, in that we were by nature children of wrath (Ephesians 2:3), God imputes a new nature into believers at the time of salvation and expects them to live according to their new nature (cf. 2 Corinthians 5:17; 2 Peter 1:4).
 The Greek word for sin (hamartia) means “to miss the mark.”

 Sin is more than self-centeredness.
-I remember one of my mountaineering friends in the tent next to mine in the middle of the night (during a huge wind storm at 18,000 feet elevation, that lasted for three straight days, I might add) asking me to help him memorize some Scripture.
-Half asleep with chilled half-breaths, my first thought was “how selfish of him!”
+I remember one of my mountaineering friends in the tent next to mine in the middle of the night (at 18,000 feet elevation, during a huge windstorm that lasted for three straight days, I might add) asking me to help him memorize some Scripture.
+Half-asleep with chilled half-breaths, my first thought was how selfish of him!
 Yes, he was being selfish, but he was expressing a good form of selfishness!
 In fact, much self-interest is approved in Scripture!
 So selfishness is not a good definition of sin.
-When one is seeking to grow in his sanctification or to “buffet [his] body and make it [his] slave” (1 Corinthians.
-9:27), he is (empirically speaking) harboring and acting out on selfish desires.
-But God heartily approves of such things!
-Those are good selfish desires!
-On the other hand, a person’s selfless devotion to a false religion will not please God, much less attain God’s standard of sinlessness.
+When we are seeking to grow in sanctification or to discipline [our] body and make it [our] slave… (1 Corinthians 9:27), we are (empirically speaking) harboring and acting out selfish desires.
+But God heartily approves of such good selfish desires!
+On the other hand, our selfless devotion to a false religion will not please God, much less attain God’s standard of sinlessness.
 So, selfishness is not a good one-word definition of sin.

 Sin needs to be defined the way God defines it in His Word.
-Another way to say it is this: anything uncharacteristic of the communicable attributes of God that are present in an individual is sin: It is to miss the mark of His perfect acts, attitudes and nature about everything and anything at all times.
-It is no wonder then, that Paul states in Romans 3:23: “All have sinned and fall short of the glory of God.”
+Another way to say it is as follows: anything uncharacteristic of the communicable attributes of God present in an individual is sin.
+To miss the mark of His perfect acts, attitudes, and nature about everything and anything at all times is sin.
+No wonder then that Paul states in Romans 3:23: For all have sinned and fall short of the glory of God.

 III.
 SIN’S ORIGIN

-Sin was present in the angelic world before creation and the fall of man.
-This is evidenced by the fact that Satan and his demons rebelled and were cast out of heaven (cf. Isaiah 14:12; Ezekiel 28:11– 19; Luke 10:18) prior to the creation and fall of man in Genesis 1 and 3 respectively.
-Sin then entered the created world via the disobedience of Adam and Eve in the Garden (Genesis 3:1–19).
-Eve trusted in herself and then Adam trusted in himself over and above trusting in what God had specifically commanded of them—they thought they knew better than God—in essence placing themselves above God and His ways (Genesis 3:5), and rebelliously exchanging themselves for His place of sovereignty and authority.
+Sin was present in the angelic world before creation and the Fall of man.
+This is evidenced by the fact that Satan and his demons rebelled and were cast out of heaven (cf. Isaiah 14:12; Ezekiel 28:11–19; Luke 10:18) prior to the creation and Fall of man in Genesis 1 and 3 respectively.
+Sin then entered the created world via the disobedience of Adam and Eve in the garden (Genesis 3:1–19).
+Eve trusted in herself, and then Adam trusted in himself over and above what God had specifically commanded of them.
+They thought they knew better than God, in essence placing themselves above God and His ways (Genesis 3:5) and rebelliously exchanging themselves for His place of sovereignty and authority.

 IV.
 SIN’S MANIFESTATION IN THE INDIVIDUAL

-Later he adds, in v.18, speaking of Adam and Jesus respectively:
+Later he adds, in v.
+18, speaking respectively of Adam and Jesus:

 In Romans 5:19 he adds in reference to Christ’s work on Calvary:

-The best way to think about this is that Adam in the Garden represented the total human race thereinafter when he was tested.
+The best way to think about this is that when Adam was tested in the garden, he represented the total human race thereafter.
 Unfair?
-God is God and this is the economy He chose.
+God is God, and and He chose this economy.

-If one reasons that Adam’s imputation of sin is unfair, then one must also reason Christ’s imputation of righteousness as unfair.
+If we reason that Adam’s imputation of sin is unfair, then we must also reason Christ’s imputation of righteousness as unfair.

 Scripture teaches the imputation of both: the former by birth and the latter by believing faith.
 Notice both in the following passages: David best summarizes the existence of representational and inherent individual sin in Psalm 51:5:

-Further, every part of the individual being has been infected by and affected by sin.
-In that mankind possesses an inherent sinful nature, man has a predilection for, and does sin.
-Created in the image of God, which explains his goodness, he is nonetheless fallen, thus explaining his dual nature in a way unlike any otherworldly philosophy can or does.
+Furthermore, every part of the individual being has been infected by and affected by sin.
+In that mankind possesses an inherent sinful nature, man has a predilection for and does sin.
+Created in the image of God, which explains man’s goodness, he is nonetheless fallen, thus explaining his dual nature in a way unlike any otherworldly philosophy can or does.

 V. SIN’S MANIFESTATION IN THE WORLD

-Many passages speak of sin’s manifestation in the world, stating the whole world is fallen, in contrast to defining sin as only individuals being indwelt and fallen.
+Many passages speak of sin’s manifestation in the world, stating that the whole world is fallen, in contrast to defining sin as only individuals’ being indwelt and fallen.
 However, many conservative theologians stop at individual sin and do not develop the concept of corporate sin.
-And yet the biblical concept of corporate sin is an area especially important to the understanding of political leaders and their policy formation, e.g. as stated in the prologue, government exists in large part to quell sin and evil per Romans 13:1–8 and 1 Peter 2:13–14.
+And yet the biblical concept of corporate sin is an area especially important to the understanding of political leaders and their policy formation, e.g., as stated in the prologue, government exists in large part to quell sin and evil, per Romans 13:1–8 and 1 Peter 2:13–14.

 Equally important then to the effect of sin on a personal basis is its effect on the whole world.
 Conservative theologian Millard Erickson puts it best:

-Theologian Hermann Sasse adds that the Greek word Kosmos is oftentimes used in Scripture in juxtaposition to The Kingdom of God …. i.e., the world is used by the Bible writers to depict the very embodiment of evil.3
+Geoffrey William Bromiley adds that the Greek word kosmos is oftentimes used in Scripture in juxtaposition to the kingdom of God … i.e., the world is used by the Bible writers to depict the very embodiment of evil.3

 A. THE FOUNDATIONAL PASSAGE

-This expansive idea of not only individual but corporate manifestations of The Fall is supported from the beginning by the immediate results of The Fall.
-Notice God’s response in Genesis 3:17–19:
+This expansive idea of not only individual but also corporate manifestations of the Fall is supported from the beginning by the immediate results of the Fall.
+Notice God’s response in Genesis 3:17b–19a: